Discovery of medicines to improve the lives of the many patients living with immunological diseases.

 The Immunology disease area group is developing transformative therapies, including small molecules and biotherapeutics, that target the root cause of these diseases by modulating the immune system to restore health.

-Led by Christian Bruns, a group of more than 200 scientists collaborates with clinical researchers and uses cutting-edge analytical and computational tools and technologies to probe molecular disease pathways in tissue samples from affected patients.
+Led by Richard Siegel, a group of more than 200 scientists collaborates with clinical researchers and uses cutting-edge analytical and computational tools and technologies to probe molecular disease pathways in tissue samples from affected patients.
 This approach allows us to stratify individuals based on treatment response and identify dysregulated immune pathways and novel molecular targets in disease pathology.

 Our researchers have pioneered groundbreaking treatments for multiple sclerosis, organ transplantation, arthritis and inflammatory skin diseases as well as rare genetic diseases.
 The group's research focuses on these priority areas: